 For example, let's consider a robot that moves through a maze to reach the goal.

-•Through repeated attempts, it learns the "optimal route to reach the goal."
+• By repeating this many times, it learns the "optimal route to reach the goal."

 In other words, it is a mechanism where AI learns the optimal behavior by "rewarding good actions and penalizing bad actions."